 - You can then vary some of the assumptions in the spreadsheet to see if the conclusions are robust to different assumptions, e.g. the assumed increase in electricity prices.

 Solar panels an ok investment for me

 I was surprised when the calculations showed that solar panels would be an ok investment for me.
-This was because the income earned by new solar panels from selling electricity to the grid is now only about 6 cents per kilowatt-hour.
-This “feed in tariff” was slashed.
-It used to be about 66 cents/kWh.
-I was thinking that in Melbourne Australia, October 2015, we got solar panels just for the good feelings, but it’s better than that.
+(That is in Melbourne Australia, October 2015.)
+This was because the income earned by new solar panels from selling electricity to the grid is was slashed to only about 6 cents per kilowatt-hour.
+This “feed-in tariff” had been about 66 cents/kWh.

 What is covered by this panel evaluation